OpenDgraph/Otter/README.md

 > Under construction 🚧

-Otter is a lightweight proxy designed to intelligently balance traffic to [Dgraph](https://dgraph.io).
-It currently supports round-robin or purpose-based balancing between groups of endpoints.
+> Built for performance.
+Designed for graphs.

+Otter is a lightweight, purpose-driven proxy and query transpiler for [Dgraph](https://dgraph.io).
+It intelligently balances traffic between Dgraph clusters and adds support for advanced query workflows — including Cypher-to-DQL translation (in progress).

+Otter aims to serve as the foundation for future support of multiple graph languages, offering modular extensions, semantic enrichment, and introspection tools.

 # Why this Software?